 ● The GRAMMARISTICSis a classroom tool that enables the teacher to drive key grammar messages.

-● The BOMBASTICS which helps children capture 10 ways of adding drama and poetic devices to writing in
+● The BOOMBASTICS which helps children capture 10 ways of adding drama and poetic devices to writing in

 a vivid visual.